 I had been staying at the Westin Harbour Castle Hotel in Toronto, Canada for a conference on travel blogging.
-When I went to leave, for the first time in over 18 years, I had a flight that went mechanical, and then was rebooked to a flight that got cancelled.
-Basically I spent my entire day at the airport in Toronto, Canada because US Airways was unable to get me to Phoenix.
+When I went to leave, for the first time in over 18 years, I had a flight that went mechanical, and then was rebooked to a flight that got canceled.
+Basically, I spent my entire day at the airport in Toronto, Canada because American Airways was unable to get me to Phoenix.

-So what did I get in way of my compensation for this inconvience?
+So what did I get in way of my compensation for this inconvenience?

 Let me tell you: Not much.

 I was given a hotel voucher for an overnight stay at the Hampton Inn Toronto Airport and 2 food vouchers, one for $10 dinner and one for a $5 breakfast.

 The reason I am writing this post is to explain why I don’t stay at Hampton Inn’s very often or really at any low-end budget hotel very often.

 I thought to myself as I was boarding that bus to the hotel: “Really, how bad could a Hampton Inn be?”
 Well, let me tell you.